 - a.
 Buildings must be setback at least 50 feet from the public right of way. - b.
 Buildings should be located in a manner that allows for effective automobile and pedestrian circulation. - c.
-Shared access points from the public ROW are f. encouraged.
+Shared access points from the public ROW are encouraged.
 Vehicular access points should be limited to minimize traffic disruption. - d.
-The orientation of buildings should be compatible with adjacent structures and sites.
+The orientation of buildings should be compat-